autodesk-platform-services/aps-tutorial-postman/ModelDerivative_01/instructions/task-3.md

     The main attributes in the JSON payload are:

     - `urn` - The Base64 encoded URN of the source file.
-    - `region` - Optional parameter that specifies the region where the translation must be stored.
+    - `region` - The region where the translation job must store generated derivatives.
     - `type` - The file type to which the source file will be translated.

 3. Click the **Headers** tab.
 Notice that the `Content-Type`, `Authorization`, and `x-ads-force_all` headers are already defined.